 What is a Vole?

 Voles are rodents.
-A rodent is a mammal characterized by a single pair of continuously growing incisors in each of the upper and lower jaws.
-Voles are sometimes called meadow mice or field mice and are actually in the subfamily Arvicolinae, along with lemmings and muskrats.1)https://en.wikipedia.org/wiki/Vole2)http://icwdm.org/handbook/rodents/voles.asp
+Rodents are mammals with a single pair of incisors in the upper and lower jaws that ar continuously growing.
+Voles are sometimes called meadow mice or field mice and are actually in the subfamily Arvicolinae, along with lemmings and muskrats.https://icwdm.org/handbook/rodents/voles

 What’s Eating My Garden?